mstair/security_monkey/docs/quickstart.md

 A common example would be "test" for your testing AWS account or "prod" for your main production AWS account.
 These names are unique.

 The `--id IDENTIFIER` is the back-end cloud service identifier for a given provider.
 For AWS, it's the 12 digit account number, and for GCP, it's the project ID.
-For OpenStack, its the cloud configuration to load from the clouds.yaml file.
+For OpenStack, it's the cloud configuration to load from the clouds.yaml file.

 ### Syncing With SWAG